amss-stat/RmvLMM/README.md

 | rs125 |
 | rs458 |
 | rs992 |

-*Note:  For all input matrices (`Y, X, G`), IDs should be provided as row/column names and not as the first row/column of the numeric data.*

 ### 2. Basic Multi-trait GWAS
 For smaller datasets (e.g., $N < 20,000$), you can process the entire sample at once: